Michael-Siena/Memory-And-Mental-Imagery-App/README.md

 (bottom left or right).

 Subsequent statistical analysis on data collected from this app revealed that aphantasics can remember colour hues as precisely as non-aphantasic individuals - a surprising finding given their self-reported inability to visualise object properties.
-This work suggests that some aphantasics may retain high-fidelty visual memory reprsentations that may not be consciously accessible.
+This work suggests that some aphantasics may retain and unconsciously utilise high-fidelty visual memory reprsentations.